-Hermit crabs are social animals in the wild, living in substantial colonies, and they like to replicate this arrangement in captivity.
-This means they usually get along with each other.
+Hermit crabs are social, hierarchical animals that live in large colonies.
+Of course, they’ll want to replicate this arrangement in captivity, as they usually get along well with each other.

-Hermit crabs playfight in several ways, including wrestling or fencing with antennae, pushing one other, and climbing on each other.
-Even disputes over shells can sometimes be resolved amicably.
-Sometimes, what started as a playfight can result in physical aggression.
+Hermit crabs playfight in several ways, including wrestling or fencing with antennae, pushing, and climbing on each other.
+Even disputes over shells are usually resolved amicably.

-The most obvious sign that two hermit crabs are fighting is the active use of chelipeds and pinching, especially attempting to sever eye stalks.
-If you notice these aggressive behaviors, the hermit crabs must be separated before one or both are seriously hurt.
+A warning sign that two hermit crabs are fighting is the use of chelipeds, especially attempting to sever eye stalks.
+If you notice these behaviors, the hermit crabs must be separated.

-Minimize the risk of hermit crabs attacking each other by providing a large enclosure where each hermit crab has its territory, providing a selection of spare shells, and avoiding external stimulation.
+Minimize the risk of hermit crabs attacking each other with a large tank where all hermit crabs have territory, provide a selection of spare shells, and avoid external stimulation.

 Are Hermit Crabs Aggressive Towards Each Other?

-Hermit crabs have a well-earned reputation and friendly and docile animals.
-You can put several hermit crabs in the same habitat, as they enjoy the company of conspecifics.
+Hermit crabs have a well-earned reputation as timid, docile animals.
+You can put several hermit crabs in the same tank because they like each other’s company.

 Hermit crabs play fight for recreation in several ways, including:

-If the hermit crabs are playing, they’ll take turns acting as aggressors.
-Equally, if a hermit crab is knocked onto its back, it’ll be helped up, or if it chooses to hide, the other hermit crab will walk away.
+If hermit crabs are playing, they’ll take turns acting as aggressors.
+Equally, if a hermit crab is knocked onto its back, it’ll be assisted, or if it hides, the other hermit crab will move away.

 What Does it Look Like When Hermit Crabs Are Fighting?

-While playfighting is natural for hermit crabs, outright aggression must be identified and stopped.
-You’ll be able to tell the difference when chelipeds become involved.
+While play fighting is natural for hermit crabs, outright aggression must be identified and stopped.
+You can determine the difference when chelipeds become involved.

-Listen for any noises from a hermit crab enclosure.
-If your pets are contentedly going about their business, you may hear a low, regular chirping.
-Increasingly loud, desperate chirps suggest that at least one hermit crab is afraid or upset.
+Listen out for noises.
+As hermit crabs go about their lives, you may hear a low, regular chirping.
+Increasingly loud chirps can signify that one hermit crab is distressed or afraid.

 Can Hermit Crabs Hurt Each Other?

-Even if hermit crabs make an active choice to shed, it won’t be a positive experience.
-Applied Animal Behavior Science confirms that hermit crabs can feel pain and may choose to shed as the lesser of two unfavorable situations.
+Even if hermit crabs choose to shed a limb, it’ll be uncomfortable.
+Applied Animal Behavior Science stated that hermit crabs feel pain and may shed as the lesser of two bad situations.

 Do Hermit Crabs Fight to the Death?

-If your hermit crabs are left to fight indefinitely, there’s always a risk that one of them won’t survive the conflict.
-Even if the fight doesn’t end a life, the stress it causes may be fatal.
+If hermit crabs are left to fight, there’s a risk that one won’t survive.
+Even if the fight doesn’t end a life, the ongoing stress can have life-ending consequences.

 Can Hermit Crabs Avoid Fighting?

-Unless both hermit crabs are aggressive, one will likely be less interested in doing battle than the other.
-The victim of the attack will avoid a fight if possible.
+Unless both hermit crabs are aggressive, one will likely be less interested in confrontation than the other.
+The victim of the attack will do what it can to avoid a fight.

 Why Do Hermit Crabs Fight Each Other?